-Alternatively referred to as the net or web, the Internet was initially developed to aid in the progress of computing technology by linking all the best academic computer centers.
-The Internet as we know it today first started being developed in the late 1960's and transmitted its first message on Friday, October 29, 1969.
+Alternatively referred to as the net or web, the Internet (interconnected network) was initially developed to aid in the progress of computing technology by linking academic computer centers.
+The Internet we use today started being developed in the late 1960s with the start of ARPANET and transmitted its first message on Friday, October 29, 1969.
 In 1993, the Internet experienced one of its largest growths to date and today is accessible by people all over the world.

-- Finding information on the Internet is achieved by using a search engine.
+- Finding information on the Internet is achieved using a search engine.

-- Files, pictures, songs, and video can be shared downloading (receiving) and uploading (sending).
+- Files, pictures, songs, and video can be shared by downloading (receiving) and uploading (sending).